InsciteAnalytics/worldbank-climate-dashboard/README.md

 Instructions on navigating the dashboard:

 1. The world map displays variation in national average temperature using a color scale.
-2. Each country has a diamond marker at its centre; data for that country can be accessed by clicking
+2. Each country has a diamond marker at its centre; data for that country can be accessed by clicking that marker.
+3. The top plot in the right column of the dashboard will always display the yearly average temperature of the selected country.
+4. The bottom plot can be selected by using the dropdown menu; it contains several economic/social indicators from the World Bank's Indicators API.